Robust datamining for medicine

 Disciplines: Computing and Information Systems

-In the field of optimisation, robustness has previously been explored and there are mature approaches such as stochastic programming.
-In the field of datamining, this is a newer concept and only some basic approaches exist, like robust Principal Component Analysis
+In the field of optimisation, robustness and uncertainty have previously been explored and there are a number of mature approaches such as stochastic programming.
+In the field of datamining, this is a newer concept and only some basic approaches exist, like robust Principal Component Analysis.
+The goal of this project is to develop new approaches and apply them to live medical data sets, such as electronic health care records, with the aim of making a genuine difference for patients and doctors.